Tom Jankiewicz

 Thomas Anthony Jankiewicz (September 8, 1963 – January 23, 2013) was an American screenwriter.
-Jankiewicz was best known for penning the 1997 film Grosse Pointe Blank, starring John Cusack, Minnie Driver, Alan Arkin, and Dan Aykroyd.
-Grosse Pointe Blank tells the story of an assassin, played by John Cusack, who returns to his hometown for his 10-year high school reunion.
+He was best known for writing the 1997 film Grosse Pointe Blank, starring John Cusack, Minnie Driver, Alan Arkin, and Dan Aykroyd, which tells the story of an assassin who returns to his hometown for his 10-year high school reunion.

 Biography

 Early life

 Jankiewicz's mother, Marilyn, was a nurse, while his father, Anthony, was an engineer with Chrysler.
 He was born in Detroit, Michigan and lived in Sterling Heights, Michigan, with his parents and four siblings.
-Jankiewicz graduated from Bishop Foley Catholic High School in Madison Heights, Michigan, in 1981.
+One of his brothers was Pat Jankiewicz.
+Tom graduated from Bishop Foley Catholic High School in Madison Heights, Michigan, in 1981.
 He then moved to Southern California after high school when his father took a new job with General Dynamics in Pomona, California.
 Tom Jankiewicz also worked as an advertising copywriter.

 Grosse Pointe Blank

 Jankiewicz wrote the initial script for Grosse Pointe Blank in 1991 after receiving an invitation to his 10th high school reunion.
 He picked the film's title, "Grosse Pointe Blank", while substitute teaching for an English class at Upland High School by writing the title on the classroom's whiteboard to see how it would look on a movie theater.
 Jankiewicz decided to use Grosse Pointe, an upscale Michigan suburb, rather than his working-class hometown of Sterling Heights due to the contrast between the two towns.

 Jankiewicz simultaneously worked as a substitute teacher and a cashier at a Big Lots (located at the corner Foothill and Mountain streets in Upland, California) before his script was picked up for production.

 Jankiewicz based many of the characters in Grosse Pointe Blank on real life friends from Michigan and his high school.
 For example, Jeremy Piven's character, Paul Spericki, was originally named after Jankiewicz's best friend during high school, though the name was changed during filming.
-An erroneous urban legend emerged under the premise that film's script was based on an actual high school student from Jankiewicz's past who became a professional hit man, which is untrue.
+An erroneous urban legend emerged under the premise that the film's script was based on an actual high school student from Jankiewicz's past who became a professional hit man, which is untrue.
 The exception was Joan Cusack's character, Marcella, was named for Jankiewicz's manager at Big Lots.

 Jankiewicz shared the co-writing credits of Grosse Pointe Blank with John Cusack, Steve Pink, and D.V.
 DeVincentis.
 In 1997 interview, Cusack stated that he would have liked to film on-location in Jankiewicz's home state of Michigan, but they couldn't move production there due to budgetary constraints.
 Therefore, Grosse Pointe Blank was primarily shot in Monrovia, California, which substituted for Michigan in the film.